cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 - [Grinding, Levigating, and Painting with Azurite](/resources/activity-sheets/azurite-assignment/)
 #### Making Paint, Preparing Supports, and Painting Test Panels
-Making supports is very satisfying and can be quick (if sewing and stretching canvases) or very, very prolonged (in the case of prepared panels)
+Making supports is an excellent means to gain an understanding of the importance of the surface onto which painting is done.
+This activity can be quick (sewing and stretching canvases) or very, very prolonged (in the case of prepared panels)
 - [Making Paints from Pigments and Binding Media and Painting Them Out](/resources/activity-sheets/activitysheet_paintingpigments/)

 - [Preparing Panels, Canvases, and Other Supports for Painting, Gilding, and More](/resources/activity-sheets/activitysheet_supportsurfaces/)
 ### Making Inks
-Making inks is a wonderful addition to thinking about the materiality of texts.
-Ink making and writing out with the ink can be done in a single session of about 45-60 minutes.
-Ink-making activities included here are iron gall, carbon-based, and colored organic pigment-based.
+Making inks is an excellent hands-on activity in studying the materiality of texts.
+Ink making and writing with the ink produced can be done in a single session of about 45-60 minutes.
+Ink-making activities included here are for iron gall, carbon-based, and colored organic pigment-based inks.
 - [Inks](/resources/activity-sheets/activitysheet_inks/)
 ### Varnishes and Their Many Uses
-Varnishes underwent a significant change in the sixteenth century that resulted in a much more streamlined making process in comparison to the heavy amber and resin varnishes of an earlier period.
+Varnish making underwent a significant change in the sixteenth century that resulted in a more streamlined making process in comparison to the heavy amber and resin varnishes of an earlier period.
 - [Making Varnishes](/resources/activity-sheets/activitysheet_varnishes/)
 ### Making "Counterfeit" Jasper
 Making jasper can be adapted to different class lengths, depending on advance preparation of the materials.
 - [Making Jasper](/resources/activity-sheets/activitysheet_jasper/)
 ### Materializing Spiritual Practice: Reconstructing Burn Salve
 Reconstructing the burn salve recipe in Ms. Fr.
 640 gave the Project significant insights into the meaning of materials.
-The activity can be done easily in 45 minutes.
+The activity can be easily done in 45 minutes.
 - [Reconstruction of a 16th-century Burn Salve Recipe](/resources/activity-sheets/burnsalve/)
 ## Hands-on Lesson Plans from Research Essays in *Secrets of Craft and Nature*
 Many essays in *Secrets of Craft and Nature* describe the reconstruction of a technique in sufficient detail to use the essay itself to formulate a lesson plan that includes hands-on activities.
 These essays often include lab/field notes that contain even more information for carrying out the process.
 Each essay discusses themes and includes bibliography that can be integrated into course objectives and class discussion.
 Suggested essays are listed below, however many more could be explored and adapted for classroom, studio, or lab activities.